tembo-io/website/src/content/docs/product/cloud/hobby-tier.md

 description: Tembo Hobby Tier
 ---

 Tembo Cloud offers a hobby tier for developers so that users can experiment with [Tembo Cloud](https://cloud.tembo.io).
-This does not require a credit card is available for free.
+This does not require a credit card and is available for free.

 ## Limitations of unpaid Hobby instances